computefoundation/gnu-linux-shell-scripting.packaged-solutions/README.md

-This repository is an extension of [General-purpose-computing](https://github.com/computingfoundation/general-purpose-computing) for solutions consisting of more than one file.
+An extension of [General-purpose-computing](https://github.com/computingfoundation/general-purpose-computing) for solutions consisting of more than one file

 ## File management